am-lola/lepp3/README.md

 and all the possible parameters which can be set.
 Note, however, that some components are incompatible, so the master-cfg file cannot be used as-is.

-To aid with testing and development, the [am2b-iface](https://gitlab.lrz.de/AMCode/am2b-iface) project includes several tools to send and receive data for the various components involved when using a real robot (e.g. artifical kinematic data can be sent to lepp3 and lepp3's results can be broadcast to a mock receiver).
+To aid with testing and development, the [`src/lola/iface`](https://github.com/am-lola/lepp3/tree/master/src/lola/iface) folder includes several tools to send and receive data for the various components involved when using a real robot (e.g. artifical kinematic data can be sent to lepp3 and lepp3's results can be broadcast to a mock receiver).